 Learn how to use Print Then Cut in Cricut Design Space to make fun projects like this iron-on transfer T-shirt!

-All you need for this project besides a T-shirt is some printable iron-on transfer medium, an inkjet printer, a way to press your decal, like a EasyPress or iron, and a decal you make with the Print Then Cut feature in Cricut Design Space!
+All you need for this project is a T-shirt, printable iron-on transfer medium, an inkjet printer, a way to press your decal, like an EasyPress or iron, and a decal you make with the Print Then Cut feature in Cricut Design Space!

 So let’s head on over to Cricut Design Space so I can teach you all about Print Then Cut, show you how to prepare different designs, AND tell you which kinds of designs work best for this particular technique.